 The Library would not function without the help of our strong volunteer team.
 Volunteers are extremely valued members of our library team!
 The Library is significantly underfunded, so the more volunteer assistance we receive, the more services we can offer the community.
 Our District serves 16,114 people - more than just Sugar Grove, but also parts of Montgomery and Aurora.

 Volunteers in this area would be responsible for sorting and reviewing donated items for the collection, and helping to keep the sale shelf organized and refilled.
+Books tend to slide and fall down on the shelf after browsing, so you would be in charge of tidying up.

 Volunteers in this area would be responsible for weeding and occasionally watering annual plants.
 If the library acquires indoor plants, they may take care of those throughout the year.
 Garden volunteers may also solicit plant donations.